Work Visa for Brazil

 Processing Time, Fees and Success Rates

 The processing time for a Brazil work visa varies by type.
 The Temporary Work Visa (VITEM V) typically takes 2-3 months, while the Permanent Work Visa can take up to 6 months.
-The Tech Visa offers expedited processing, often within 1 month. incomplete documentation is the leading cause of application delays.
+The Tech Visa offers expedited processing, often within 1 month.
+Incomplete documentation is the leading cause of application delays.

 Fees range from BRL 1,000 to BRL 2,000 (USD 190-380, EUR 175-350).
 Success rates are generally high if all requirements are met.
 In São Paulo, tech visa applications have a success rate of over 90%.
 In Rio de Janeiro, the oil sector sees a slightly lower success rate due to stringent requirements.
 Curitiba's manufacturing sector experiences moderate processing times.